yojeero/alpen_sublime/README.md

 # Activate Theme

-You can active this theme from:\
+You can active this theme from:

 Command Palette Tools → Command Palette or CMD/CTRL + SHIFT + P.\
 Type UI: Select Theme locate alpen.sublime-theme and press ENTER.\
-Type UI: Select Color Scheme locate alpen and press ENTER.\
 Manually you can go to (Preferences > Settings - User) and paste the following code:\
 "color_scheme": "Packages/Alpen/alpen.sublime-color-scheme",